-Opinions expressed by Entrepreneur contributors are their own.If you want to run a thriving business, there has to be some kind of investment in getting your tools developed correctly (logo, website, business card, promo piece).
+I have been advertising by: word of mouth, by free directories online, via e-mail signature that links to my website, through Myspace, LinkedIn, Facebook and even Craigslist.If you want to run a thriving business, there has to be some kind of investment in getting your tools developed correctly (logo, website, business card, promo piece).
 Once they are in place, there are a host of things you can do on a lean budget.
 Have you tried contacting people who have complimentary businesses and asking to cross-link sites?

 Have you evaluated the other online portals you mentioned?
 Are they, in fact, the right choices for the folks who would be your best customers?
 Once that's established, you should evaluate the content that you posted about what you do.
 Perhaps the info needs to be tweaked.